 The prospect of starting school is an exciting milestone for every child and parent alike.
-Across our nurseries, we have been working hard to make sure the children in our care are fully prepared for every stage of learning since they started at nursery- you can find out more about this in one of our latest blogs Readiness in Every Stage of Learning.
+Across our nurseries, we have been working hard to make sure the children in our care are fully prepared for every stage of learning since they started at nursery

-For our Pre-schoolers, our main focus has been on the transition to school; what this looks like, how the children are feeling, how to express these emotions etc. We have therefore put together some more ideas and suggestions of things that you can do at home to further support your child for the transition to school.
+For our Pre-Schoolers, our main focus is the transition to school; what this looks like, how the children are feeling, how to express these emotions etc. We have therefore put together some more ideas and suggestions of things that you can do at home to further support your child for the transition to school.

 Talk to your child about starting school

 - Ask questions: How are they feeling?
 What are they most excited about?
 Are they concerned about anything?

 - Perhaps share some of your experiences of going to school.
 What were your favourite things?
 If you have any old photos of your school, show them to your child.

 - If you have any books at home about starting school (e.g. Starting School by Allan and Janet Ahlberg) read these together and discuss them as you go along.
 What do you think about this?
 How does this make you feel?

 - If you are able to physically visit the school, even from outside the school gates, this will help children imagine their first day.